 From the continent you can flight into Inverness (Lufthansa, BA, Flight Be, Easyjet), or into Aberdeen (KLM, BA, Lufthansa).
-From Inverness take a Taxi straight to Findhorn (you might be able to share with others), or to Inverness Train Station, to get on a train to Forres, a town 6 miles from Findhorn.
+From Inverness take a Bus to Forres or a Taxi straight to Findhorn (you might be able to share with others), or to Inverness Train Station, to get on a train to Forres, a town 6 miles from Findhorn.
 From Aberdeen take the bus (Stagecoach Bluebird, Service 10, Aberdeen - Forres - Inverness) This bus stops directly at the airport only early mornings and later afternoon.
-During day time you might want to ask a taxi, to bring you to the next possible bus stop for Service 10.
+During daytime you might want to ask a taxi, to bring you to the next possible bus stop for Service 10.